Skip to content

 Optional Use of the Microsoft Store

 Another important point is the option to uninstall the Microsoft Store.
-Users need not worry that updates for programs installed via the Store will be missed.
-Although Microsoft does not disclose details about the technical implementation, updates may come through the Windows Update Center in the future.
+Users need not worry that this will prevent updates for programs installed via the Store.
+Although Microsoft does not disclose technical details, updates may come through the Windows Update Center in the future.

 Response to EU Legislation